This guilt-free holiday indulgence guide may just be your ticket to surviving the holidays:

 Daily Tip: Take 15-30 minutes each day to pamper yourself.
 Have a candlelight bubble bath scented with aromatic bath salts.
 Sit and watch your favorite show while wrapped up in a cozy blanket.
 Play music that is relaxing.
 Experiment with ways to incorporate all of your senses, invite the power of nature into your home with an essential oil diffuser and fill any space with wellness-enhancing essential oil blends.

 Try to get in as much sleep as you can, your brain when tired can send you hunger signals when your body isn’t really hungry.
 Few things consistently mess with a person’s emotional and physical health like chronic sleeplessness and poor sleep.
 It leads to weight gain, additional stress, and irritability.
-Losing sleep over the perfect meal or present will not make you or your family happier or healthier over the holidays.
+Losing sleep over the perfect meal or present will not make you happier or healthier over the holidays.
 But you know what will?
 Consistent quality sleep.
 If you have trouble with chronic sleeplessness, you may want to add a melatonin supplement to your wellness routine.

 Yes, it’s cold outside, but keep exercise essential.